arunabh98/arunabh98.github.io/_posts/2025-04-25-multi-agent-ai-financial-planning.md

 > - Remember that the projection uses an average return; actual returns will vary.
 Inflation (estimated at 2.8% currently) will erode purchasing power.
 > - Consider strategies for maximizing Social Security benefits, potentially by delaying claims if possible.

 **Outcome**: This example highlights the orchestrator directing specialized agents to perform specific tasks.
 The **Web Search Agent's** findings informed the **Code Writer's** parameters.
 The code results, along with the web search results, formed the basis for the **Financial Advisor's** analysis.
-This resulted in an integration of up-to-date data with projections—a task challenging for a single model.
+This resulted in an integration of up-to-date data with projections, a task challenging for a single model.

 <br>